Did you find this article useful?

 A wide range of shops and restaurants accept debit and credit cards, so they're convenient.
 You can also use your debit card to take money out of cash machines while you’re on your trip.

-If your card is lost or stolen, you should have the same level of protection when travelling outside the UK as when you’re at home.
+If your card is lost or stolen, you should have the same level of protection when travelling as when you’re at home.
 Before travelling check how you can report any issues with your bank.
 It may also be a good idea to save your bank's contact details in your mobile phone for easy access.

 If you’re with HSBC and have mobile or online banking, you can freeze your cards instantly if they're lost or stolen.

 If you like to keep a close eye on your spending and have mobile or online banking, you can log on to keep track of your finances while you're away.
-This way you can act instantly on any issues you see and also manage things like bills and Direct Debits.
+This way you can act instantly on any issues you see and manage things like bills and Direct Debits.

 You won't need to worry about finding a cash machine when you arrive, or when you’re heading to any of the local shops.

 Carrying a lot of money around with you can be very risky as it’s difficult to track if it’s lost or stolen.
 If you're doing this, think about using a safe deposit box.
 That way, you can carry smaller amounts with you day to day.
-If you have travel insurance, it may also be worth looking at how much cash you're covered for carrying.
+If you have travel insurance, it may be worth looking at how much cash you're covered for carrying.

 Also, if you've only got cash and no other spending options, you risk running out of money before your trip is over.

-It may be a good idea to use a mix of cards and travel money while you’re outside the UK.
+It may be a good idea to use a mix of cards and travel money.
 That way you’ll have cash on hand when you arrive, but also the security of a card while you’re out and about.
-But always make sure you're aware of any fees and charges for using your card outside the UK.

 Explore: Managing your money before, during and after travel